 Oberlin College provides transportation from Cleveland to New York, and the Academy provides transportation to the conference, lodging and meals.
 You are responsible for transportation to the Cleveland airport.
 Oberlin's representative will be selected by a sub-committee within the Politics Department.

 Applications are due by noon Friday, September 22nd.

-Grants up to $2,000 for empirical research Summer and Fall 2022.
+Grants up to $2,000 for empirical research Summer and/or Fall 2023.
 Empirical research includes any use of systematically gathered evidence or data (not necessarily quantitative) to answer a politically relevant question.

 The Jere Bruner Research Grant in Politics was established in 2000 with gifts from the Oberlin College alumni and friends in honor of Jere Bruner, Emeritus Professor of Politics.

 Dr. Bruner served the College from 1967 to 1997, pursuing rigorous empirical research on such socially relevant issues as public opinion, political parties, interest groups, and the connection between race and politics.
 The grant encourages and supports rigorous empirical research on political topics by Oberlin students.

 DEADLINE EXTENDED: Applications are due Monday, May 1, 2023.

 Oberlin College is invited to send two student delegates to the 63rd Annual Naval Academy Foreign Affairs Student Conference, April 11-13, 2023